Problems We Found In Indianapolis Drinking WaterRSS

 Lead In Indianapolis Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in Indianapolis are over 5.3 parts per billion.
-While the city is currently in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
+Currently, 10% of samples analyzed for lead in Indianapolis are over 7.7 parts per billion.
+While the city is currently in compliance with federal regulations, EPA, CDC, and American Academy of Pediatrics both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.

 Chromium 6 In Indianapolis Drinking Water